 “We are currently working on establishing purchase locations in multiple shops in the tri-state area, trade shows, bike nights, and motorcycle clubs,” she said.
 “In addition, we have representatives in Florida and California for purchasing opportunities.”

 One final and gracious element of the project is the company’s wish to donate a portion of their proceeds (10%) to three very personal causes: Type 1 Diabetes, Breast Cancer, and Parkinson’s Disease.

 “There are three people in our lives who are afflicted with these illnesses, that touch us and help mold who we are,” LeGuillow said.
 “My daughter, Hana, Chris’s grandmother, Mary, and Chris’ grandfather, Frank.
 My daughter was 10 years old when she was diagnosed with T1D and becoming a part of the T1D community has forever changed my life.
 Chris lost his grandmother to breast cancer, and his grandfather to Parkinson’s Disease.
 As a child of divorced parents, Chris’ mother’s parents were a tremendous part of his early childhood and influenced the man he is today.”

 East Coast Koverz’ give-back program will be year-round, with each of the three causes receiving four months of donation sales.
 In addition to the four months, each cause will have one ‘GO-RIDE EVENT’ and a special edition cover during their recognized month, and they will receive half of all proceeds from both, LeGuillow said.

-For more information on the eck cover contact LeGuillow at email@example.com.
-The company will have a website up in the new year at eastcoastkoverz.com.
+For more information on the eck cover contact LeGuillow at firstname.lastname@example.org. (update April 2021) The company now has a website at ecknyc.com.